lanl/multiple-reactivation-model/README.md

 The folder `mrmpytools` contains the following files

-- `plots.py` Some plotting functions
+- `plots.py` Some plotting functions.
 - `pystantools.py` Some functions for compiling and analyzing Stan models.
-- ...
+- `stats.py`Implements the rebound time distribution and many other functions.
+- `wkb.py` Functions used for the WKB approximation
+- `simulations.py` Simulates the viral load process.
+- `definitions.py` Define constants used throughout the project.
+- `utilities.py` Some auxiliary functions used throughout the project.

 _______________________________________________________________